-Pharmacies must immediately notify Prime and/or PSAO, if applicable, in the event of a change of ownership and/or control.
-Any successor owner and/or operator must be accepted to participate by Prime and meet all of Prime's credentialing and participation requirements.
-Each participating Pharmacy must be credentialed by Prime.
+Pharmacies and PSAOs must immediately notify Prime and/or PSAO, if applicable, in the event of a change of ownership and/or control.
+Any successor owner and/or operator must be credentialed by Prime and if applicable, execute appropriate Agreements with Prime for participation.
 Prime is not bound to any of its obligations under an Agreement where the Pharmacy has assigned or subcontracted the Agreement without Prime's consent, or where ownership or control of the Pharmacy or any of its locations has changed, without Prime's prior written consent.
 In such event, Prime has the right to immediately terminate the Provider Agreement.